i0brendan0/pokeemerald/README.md

 * Snow is now an overworld weather that starts hail in battle.
 (Currently Unused)
 * Added the Snow Warning ability.
 (Currently Unused)
 * Gave a use for Cacophony.
 It does 50% more damage with sound moves and takes 25% less damage from sound moves.
 (Currently Whismur family only)
 * Added the Fairy type and Fairy boost item.
-(Partially done)
 * Some Pokémon will have new types to them.
 (List is long and may not be final)
 * Pokémon that evolve by trading will now use a special item to evolve.
 * Volt Tackle is now an egg move for Pichu.
 (Can still be obtained by Light Ball)